aws/aws-cdk-rfcs/text/0095-cognito-construct-library/working-backwards-readme.md

 These are the various ways a user of your app can sign in.
 There are 4 options available with the enum `SignInType`:

-* USERNAME: Allow signing in using the one time immutable user name that the user chose at the time of sign up.
+* `USERNAME`: Allow signing in using the one time immutable user name that the user chose at the time of sign up.
-* PREFERRED\_USERNAME: Allow signing in with an alternate user name that the user can change at any time.
+* `PREFERRED_USERNAME`: Allow signing in with an alternate user name that the user can change at any time.
 However, this is not available if the USERNAME option is not chosen.
-* EMAIL: Allow signing in using the email address that is associated with the account.
+* `EMAIL`: Allow signing in using the email address that is associated with the account.
-* PHONE\_NUMBER: Allow signing in using the phone number that is associated with the account.
+* `PHONE_NUMBER`: Allow signing in using the phone number that is associated with the account.

 *Defaults*: USERNAME.